The Unspoken Grief: Understanding Betrayal Trauma and Its Impact

 If these words resonate, this post is for you.

-This isn't just about a broken promise - it's about a fundamental rupture in trust, safety, and the very foundation upon which a life and shared identity have been built.
+This isn't just about a broken promise.
+It's a fundamental rupture in trust, safety, and the very foundation of your life.

 As a therapist specializing in grief and the complexities of betrayal, I've walked with clients in the unique pain and disorientation that follows the discovery of infidelity.

-While the immediate aftermath often involves shock, anger, and confusion, beneath these intense emotions lies a profound sense of loss that needs to be acknowledged and navigated with compassion and expertise.
+While the immediate aftermath often involves shock, anger, and confusion, beneath these intense emotions lies a deep sense of loss that needs to be acknowledged and navigated with compassion and expertise.

 When Trust Withers: The Landscape of Betrayal as Grief